mihirp1998/AlignProp/README.md

 bash aesthetic.sh
 ```

 If you are memory bottlenecked use AlignProp K=1.
-Lower values of `backprop_timestep` can help with focusing on more semantic details:
+Lower values of `backprop_timestep` (i.e higher values of K) can help with focusing on more semantic details:

 ```bash